Numeral (linguistics): Basis of counting system

-Not all peoples count, at least not verbally.
+Not all peoples use counting, at least not verbally.
 Specifically, there is not much need for counting among hunter-gatherers who do not engage in commerce.
-Many languages around the world have no numerals above two to four (if they're actually numerals at all, and not some other part of speech)—or at least did not before contact with the colonial societies—and speakers of these languages may have no tradition of using the numerals they did have for counting.
+Many languages around the world have no numerals above two to four (if they are actually numerals at all, and not some other part of speech)—or at least did not before contact with the colonial societies—and speakers of these languages may have no tradition of using the numerals they did have for counting.
 Indeed, several languages from the Amazon have been independently reported to have no specific number words other than 'one'.
 These include Nadëb, pre-contact Mocoví and Pilagá, Culina and pre-contact Jarawara, Jabutí, Canela-Krahô, Botocudo (Krenák), Chiquitano, the Campa languages, Arabela, and Achuar.
 Some languages of Australia, such as Warlpiri, do not have words for quantities above two, and neither did many Khoisan languages at the time of European contact.
 Such languages do not have a word class of 'numeral'.

 Most languages with both numerals and counting use base 8, 10, 12, or 20.
 Base 10 appears to come from counting one's fingers, base 20 from the fingers and toes, base 8 from counting the spaces between the fingers (attested in California), and base 12 from counting the knuckles (3 each for the four fingers).